Thursday, 2 November 2023

 Amazing as it might seem to the Internet users of today, the service was not bad – for a while.
 There were fewer websites at the time, and they were much less complex than they are now.
 I stayed with dial-up Internet access for around two and a half years.

 I restricted much of my usage to weekends as it was cheaper then.
-I had to be careful not to stay online for too long in case the cost disqualified me for the tariff I was on, so I continued to do some Internet accessing at work.
-This helped to save time and money, and provided increased speed and security.
+I had to be careful not to stay online for too long in case the cost disqualified me for the cheap tariff I was on, so I continued to do some Internet accessing at work.
+This helped to save time and money, and it provided increased speed and security.
 Very conveniently, personal use was more acceptable by that time, and I had several clients so could spread the load.

 I was very happy with what I had, but, as always, after a sunny start the storm clouds started to gather.
 The dial-up service got slower and slower, deteriorating until it became almost unusable, and BT decided to phase out the tariff I was on.
 Once again, I had to investigate my options and make some decisions.